 In addition, in order to fulfill its objective to fly to destinations in the United States, Mexico and the Caribbean, the Company will require approval from regulatory authorities in those jurisdictions.
-To date, the Company has received regulatory approval to operate into the United States and Mexico.
-However, it has not yet received regulatory approval to operate in any jurisdiction other than Canada, the United States and Mexico.
+To date, the Company has received international regulatory approval to operate into the United States, Mexico and Jamaica.

 While the Company has commenced the regulatory approval process in some other jurisdictions and has requested regulatory approval for the Qatar Airways collaboration, there is no guarantee that the Company will receive regulatory approval in a timely fashion or at all.
-In the event that regulatory approval is not received or is delayed, the Company may not be able to fulfill its business plan in a timely fashion or in its entirety and the Company may be limited to operating in Canada, the United States and Mexico only which could have a material adverse effect.
+In the event that regulatory approval is not received or is delayed, the Company may not be able to fulfill its business plan in a timely fashion or in its entirety and the Company may be limited to operating in Canada, the United States, Mexico and Jamaica only which could have a material adverse effect.